jangala-dev/lua-bus/readme.md

 ## Features

 - **Efficient Topic Matching:**
   Uses an enhanced Trie for storing topics and retained messages.
-This Trie supports flexible key types (strings, tables, or custom types) and robust wildcard matching with single-level (`+`) and multi-level (`#`) wildcards.
+We use arrays of strings or numbers as keys, and robust wildcard matching with single-level (`+`) and multi-level (`#`) wildcards.

 - **Flexible Concurrency:**
-  Built on a fibers framework that provides lightweight green threads, allowing asynchronous message retrieval with support for timeouts and cancellation using operations (`op.choice`, etc.).
+  Built on lua-fibers providing lightweight green threads, allowing asynchronous message retrieval with support for timeouts and cancellation using operations (`op.choice`, etc.).

 - **Asynchronous Message Delivery:**
   Subscriptions offer both blocking and non-blocking message retrieval methods.
 Use methods like `next_msg_op`, `next_msg`, or context-aware variants to suit your concurrency model.